English language requirements

 For more information go to DeakinTALENT

-The Master of Teaching (Primary) is nationally accredited by the Victorian Institute of Teaching (VIT) as an initial teacher education program that meets the Australian Institute of Teaching and School Leadership (AITSL) program standards and the Australian professional standards for graduate teachers.
+The Master of Teaching (Primary and Early Childhood) is pending accreditation by the Victorian Institute of Teaching (VIT) as an initial teacher education program that meets the Australian Institute of Teaching and School Leadership (AITSL) program standards and the Australian professional standards for graduate teachers.
 Upon graduation, you’ll be prepared to register with the VIT as a registered educator.
 If you intend to apply for registration in Victoria or interstate you may be required to provide further information.

-This program has been approved by the Australian Children’s Education and Care Quality Authority (ACECQA) as an early childhood teaching qualification in Australia.
+This program is pending approval by the Australian Children’s Education and Care Quality Authority (ACECQA) as an early childhood teaching qualification in Australia.
 Again, applicants should check the requirements for early childhood teacher registration in their state or territory for more specific requirements.

 Course learning outcomes